 Millions will watch and listen election night as results pour in and news outlets call races for winning candidates and ballot measures.
 But how do those calls get made?

-St. Louis Public Radio and NPR are among the thousands of news organizations that look to The Associated Press for race calls.
-The AP has been declaring election winners for more than 170 years and will do it again for the presidential race and roughly 7,000 state and local elections across the U.S. and up and down the ballot Tuesday.
+St. Louis Public Radio and NPR are among the thousands of news organizations that look to the Associated Press for race calls.
+The AP has been declaring election winners for more than 170 years and will again for the presidential race and roughly 7,000 state and local elections across the U.S. and up and down the ballot Tuesday.

-STLPR will have live election results trackers on our site Tuesday evening with the national tally for the presidency and balance of power in Congress and the Senate.
+STLPR will have live election results trackers on our site Tuesday evening with the national tally for the presidency and balance of power in the U.S. House and Senate.
 We’ll also have live results for top contests in Missouri and Illinois.
 These trackers, designed by NPR, will run on data provided by the AP.
 As votes are tallied into the evening, checkmarks will appear next to candidate names, signaling the AP has declared a winner.

 Some races may take days or even weeks to decide.
 In the 2020 presidential election, the AP declared Joe Biden the winner four days after Election Day.